 Why there has never been a better time to invest in Education in Africa

 Paying attention for more than just a few minutes, it's easy to be surprised by the decision of investors in education, technology in education and executive education programmes as they often invest in businesses and ideas with little or low levels of feasibility of being successful.
-The common misconception might be that education works in a very similar way to other industries and the advisors to such investors who typically might be looking at revenue, profit margins and the micro and macro market indicators might be advising them as such.
+The common misconception might be that education works in a very similar way to other industries and the corporate finance advisors to such investors who typically might be looking at revenue, profit margins and the micro and macro market indicators might be advising them as such.
 It's no surprise then that very attractive opportunities could be missed and those who are recommended might later proof to be costly.

 At the individual decision level and the particular rounds of funding, there is a host of examples.
 But the easiest way is for example the macro at the international level where investors and speculators still have to spend what could be the biggest opportunity for educational growth, they probably will never - Africa.

 As you review the statistics and projections on education in Africa, keep in mind that currently, African governments spend about 5 percent of GDP on education, which is the second highest of any region.
 A recent report from the African Development Bank provides recommendations on how governments can improve education spending efficiency and mobilize additional resources, because the region currently faces an annual $40 billion gap in education financing.
 On efficiency, the report recommends strengthening Public Expenditure Tracking Surveys, using performance-based financing to enhance outcomes, and raising teacher quality to scale back school repetition.